CommonGateway/CoreBundle/docs/features/Action_handlers.md

 As you can see, almost all ActionHandlers have their own Service as well.
 This will not always be the case and is not something we expect will be the best option in all cases.
-What we do really recommend you do however, is not adding any business logic (code) in your ActionHandler.
+What we do really recommend you do, however, is not add any business logic (code) in your ActionHandler.
 Create a new Service or re-use an existing Service and add a public function with the name of your Handler to it.
-Then add your business logic in the Service, using (probably mostly) private functions.
+Then add your business logic to the Service, using (probably mostly) private functions.